veerkat/code_block_pro/README.md

 All configs in markdown syntax:

-`lang`: set language of code.
+* `lang`: set language of code.

-`title`: set title of code block.
+* `title`: set title of code block.

-`linenos`: set whether to show line number. default: True.
+* `linenos`: set whether to show line number. default: True.

-`title_bar`: set title bar show head or foot of code block. default: header.
+* `title_bar`: set title bar show head or foot of code block. default: header.

-Highlight a code file.
+Highlight a code file:

     like this